HR at S0 (hrS0)

 Those anchors are supposed to describe the same general physiological baseline.

-That is why overriding just one of them casually can make the whole set less believable.
+That is why overriding just one of them casually can make the whole set less consistent.

 What hrS0 is not for